benbrumpton/how-to-ukbb/UKBpheWAS/README.md

 For example:
 `wget -O /home/bwolford/scratch/panukb/continuous-100001-both_sexes-irnt.tsv.bgz https://pan-ukb-us-east-1.s3.amazonaws.com/sumstats_flat_files/continuous-100001-both_sexes-irnt.tsv.bgz`

-* We want to use `nohup` so the downloads won't get interrupted, and & so it runs in the background
+* We want to use `nohup` so the downloads won't get interrupted, and & so it runs in the background. `nohup` will write to nohup.out by default, but we can customize the output files.

-`nohup bash download.sh <file> <trait_type> <output/dir/> &`
+`nohup bash download.sh <file> <trait_type> <output/dir/>  >out 2>err &`

 For example:
-`nohup bash how-to-ukbb/UKBpheWAS/download.sh Pan-UKBiobank_phenotype_manifest.tsv continuous /home/bwolford/scratch/panukbb &`
+`nohup bash how-to-ukbb/UKBpheWAS/download.sh Pan-UKBiobank_phenotype_manifest.tsv continuous /home/bwolford/scratch/panukbb >continuous.out 2>continuous.err &`

-You may want to run this command for multiple trait categories (e.g. phecode, biomakers)
+You may want to run this command for multiple trait categories (e.g. phecode, biomakers).
+Note, this script checks to see if teh file already exists, but it doesn't check to see if it's complete.

 * If you wanted to do this one by one and download into the current working directory, the command would look something like